Southwestern Moundbuilders: Football

 The Southwestern College Moundbuilders football team began in 1903 with 9 wins, 5 losses, and 1 tie under coach J. J. Thiel.
 Since then the Builders have posted three undefeated seasons: 1913, 1918, and 1967.
 There has never been a season of Southwestern College Football without at least one victory.
 As of the 2022 season, the program has produced 57 All-Americans, 15 conference championships, 7 national playoff appearances, and 4 bowl games.

 Golf

-Southwestern golf has a rich and compelling tradition.
 Coached by Brad Sexson and Assistant Coach Tim Jasper, the 2012–2013 Moundbuilder golf team won the KCAC conference championship, that was held at Firekeeper Golf Course, located North of Topeka, Kansas.
 They were led by all-conference golfers Bobby Wiedner, All- American Shane Gilbert, Justin Churchill, and Seth Bryan.
 They went on to compete for the National Championship that was held at Creekside Golf Club in Salem, Oregon.
 Current golfers for the Moudbuilder's include, Shane Gilbert, Jake Henson, Justin Churchill, Kyle Karpe, Seth Bryan, Kyle Branine, Edward Fahnestock, Jonah Powerdistrict, Stephen Venn, and Luke Arneson.